-There are of course a huge range of website building options.
+There is of course a huge range of website-building options.
 I happen to own a company that builds websites, and if you want to contact me, you can reach me via our contact page here.

 However, if you want a simpler option, I highly recommend the built-for-you website that booking.com offers.
 You access it via admin.booking.com

 Click on the App Store.